jwheeler0424/ts-ioc-container/README.md

-# TypeScript 5.3 Initial Setup
+# TypeScript IoC Container for Dependency Injection

+This is a simple IoC container for TypeScript.